MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

 1. Select **Execute query** to run the query and view results.
 You should have 50 hotel documents.

-You can now use this content for indexing in the Azure portal, REST client, or an Azure SDK.
+Now that you have a container, you can use the Azure portal, REST client, or an Azure SDK to index your data.

 ## Use the Azure portal